ESGF/esgf-docker/docs/deploy-ansible.md

         scope: openid profile email
 ```

 Generally, the missing values can be found in the client and well-known configuration for your chosen Identity Provider (IDP).
-Please see the [Django Suth Service README](https://github.com/cedadev/django-auth-service/blob/master/README.md#authentication-settings) for more information about what each setting does.
+Please see the [Django Auth Service README](https://github.com/cedadev/django-auth-service/blob/master/README.md#authentication-settings) for more information about what each setting does.

 ### Configurating the opa container